You Don't Need to Worry About a Food Shortage in 2020

-Two important ways to prevent this from happening are to limit your trips to the grocery store, and practice social distancing by staying at least 6 feet away from other shoppers.
+Important ways to prevent this from happening are to limit your trips to the grocery store, practice social distancing by staying at least 6 feet away from other shoppers and to wear a cloth face covering when you're shopping.
 You've likely heard this already, but just to reiterate: "The coronavirus that causes COVID-19 is transmitted mainly by person-to-person [contact] through respiratory droplets," Padilla-Zakour explains.
 "When people are in close contact, defined as less than 6 feet, there is a possibility that respiratory droplets from an infected person can land in the mouths, noses or eyes of nearby people, eventually reaching the lungs where the virus reproduces and produces the lung disease."
 There's also evidence that the virus can live on surfaces for several hours, so you should wash your hands before you leave home and as soon as you get back, and avoid touching things that you're not buying.

-Miller also notes that while online grocery delivery and pickup are the preferred option when it comes to slowing the spread of the virus, online systems may be unable to keep up with demand in the short-term.
-It's a good idea to order your groceries online if possible, and stores might expand their capacity to do this in coming weeks or months.
+Miller also notes that while online grocery delivery and pickup are the preferred option when it comes to slowing the spread of the virus, online systems may be unable to keep up with demand in the short-term (this shouldn't be news if you've tried to place an online grocery order in the past few weeks).
+It's a good idea to order your groceries online if possible, and stores might expand their capacity to do this in coming weeks or months to deal with the increase in demand.
 For now, though, it's OK to shop in-person as long as you're taking the necessary precautions listed above.
 And it's worth reminding you again, stay home if you're sick!

 Going in with a plan can also make grocery shopping more efficient and less wasteful.